|Quick Facts: Audiologists|

 |Doctoral or professional degree|

-Most audiologists work in healthcare facilities, such as hospitals, physicians’ offices, and audiology clinics.
+Most audiologists work in healthcare facilities, such as physicians’ offices, audiology clinics, and hospitals.
 Some work in schools or for school districts and travel between facilities.
-Others work in health and personal care stores.

-Employment of audiologists is projected to grow 29 percent from 2014 to 2024, much faster than the average for all occupations.
-Hearing loss increases as people age, so the aging population is likely to increase demand for audiologists.
+Employment of audiologists is projected to grow 11 percent from 2022 to 2032, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for audiologists.